 Ease to Grow: Easy

-Plants are shipped bare-root, wrapped in damp sphagnum moss, unless potted option is selected.
+Plants are shipped bare-root, wrapped in damp sphagnum moss.
 In it's dormant season, it will be shipped as a dormant rhizome with trimmed off pitchers.
 Photographs are representative of species, and not the specific plant shipped.
 Veining and coloration may vary because these are a seed strain.

 Use: Grows well in the bog garden, greenhouse and indoors.
 It is an excellent accent plant.